Virginia moves toward joining cap-and-trade program

 Virginia has been moving toward participation in the cap-and-trade program, often called RGGI (pronounced Reggie), for several years.
 State regulators gave initial approval in 2017 to a carbon reduction plan that called for participation, and they gave it a final sign-off last year.
 But the then-GOP-controlled General Assembly included language in the state budget that prevented any state agency from implementing the program.
 Northam angered some environmentalists when he declined to veto that language.

 The governor’s goal is to remove that language in this year’s budget, Dowd said.
-Separately, the RGGI bills, which advanced largely along party lines, authorizes Virginia to use the revenue generated when the covered fossil fuel-fired power plants have to purchase an allowance to emit a certain amount of carbon, a greenhouse gas that contributes to global warming.
+Separately, the RGGI bills authorize Virginia to use the revenue generated when the covered fossil fuel-fired power plants have to purchase an allowance to emit a certain amount of carbon, a greenhouse gas that contributes to global warming.

 Under the legislation, 45% of the revenue will go toward assisting localities affected by recurrent flooding and sea level rise, and 50% will go to a state-administered account to support energy efficiency programs for low-income individuals.
 The remaining 5% will be used for administrative costs or to carry out statewide climate change planning and mitigation activities.

-The environmental quality has estimated that revenues for the first few years of Virginia’s participation will be around $100 million.
+The Department of Environmental Quality has estimated that revenues for the first few years of Virginia’s participation will be around $100 million annually.
 Dowd said he expects Virginia’s trading in the RGGI market to start in early 2021.

-The measures passed over the objection of Republicans, who said they would amount to a tax on ratepayers.
+The measures passed largely along party lines over the objection of Republicans, who said they would amount to a tax on ratepayers.

 “This whole concept of buying credits is a con game, as far as I’m concerned.
 I don’t think it’s good public policy, and it’s not going to change the world,” said GOP Sen. Frank Ruff.